 It’s pointed downward and rests on the superior surface of the urogenital diaphragm.

 It’s pointed upward and encircles the neck of the urinary bladder with which it’s constant structurally.
 The junction is marked by a circular groove.
-The base is pierced by the urethra in the median plane in the junction of its anterior 1-third and posterior two third.
+The base is pierced by the urethra in the median plane in the junction of its anterior one-third and posterior two-third.